Crossfire Trail: Plot

 The next day, Covington, Gill, Rock, and J.T. discover large volumes of petroleum oil on the ranch.
 When they arrive back at the ranch house, they find Barkow there with his thugs.
-Barkow gives Covington three days to clear out with J.T. and Rock, or else he will have Dorn force them out.
+Barkow gives Covington three days to clear out with J.T. and Rock, or else he will force them out.
 He offers Gill the chance to stay, but Gill openly sides with Covington.
 Dorn arrives in town and meets with Barkow; he agrees to kill Covington and his friends in exchange for a piece of the ranch for himself.
 That night, Barkow officially proposes marriage to Anne, but she neither accepts nor rejects his proposal.

 When the three days run out, Barkow sends Dorn to the ranch, where he perches atop a hill with a sniper rifle.
 Anne also rides out to the ranch and Covington shows her the pits of petroleum oil.
 Finally realizing Barkow's true intentions, Anne tells Covington she believes him and they kiss.
 Dorn opens fire with his rifle from afar, shooting J.T. in the heart and killing him.
 Barkow's thugs then steal Rodney's cattle and herd them into town.
-When Anne rides in and tells Barkow she believes Covington, he angrily beats her and forces the town's cowardly sheriff to marry them in front of the townspeople, thereby giving him legal control over the ranch.
-Barkow then attempts to rape Anne in a hotel room, but he knocks her out when she fights back.
+When Anne rides in and tells Barkow she believes Covington, he angrily beats her and forces the town's cowardly sheriff/justice of the peace to marry them in front of the townspeople, thereby giving him legal control over the ranch.
+Barkow then attempts to rape Anne in a hotel room, knocking her unconscious when she fights back.

-After holding a funeral for J.T., Covington, Rock, and Gill load up their guns and ride into town to confront Barkow and Dorn.
-A furious gunfight begins where Rock, Gill, and the town's general store owner take on Barkow and his thugs.
-Even though Gill and the store owner are both shot and wounded, all of Barkow's men are gunned down and Rock kills Luke by emptying his rifle into him.

-Meanwhile, Covington engages Dorn in a tense one-on-one shootout.
-Dorn shoots Covington in the shoulder, but Covington plays dead and then shoots Dorn in the ankle and again in the chest when he isn't looking.
-Dorn slowly dies and Covington holsters his weapon, only to be shot again through the back by Barkow.
+Covington, Rock, and Gill hold a funeral for J.T., then load up their guns and ride into town to confront Barkow and Dorn.
+A furious gunfight ensues as Rock, Gill, and the town's general store owner take on Barkow and his thugs.
+Though Gill and the store owner are both shot and wounded, all of Barkow's men are gunned down, with Rock killing Luke by emptying his rifle into him.
+Meanwhile, Covington engages Dorn in a one-on-one shootout.
+Dorn appears to shoot Covington, but Covington plays dead and then shoots Dorn in the ankle and chest.
+Dorn slowly dies, and Covington holsters his weapon, only to be shot and wounded in the back by Barkow.
 Just as Barkow prepares to finish off Covington, Anne arrives and shoots him dead with Covington's rifle.

-With the battle over and justice restored, the townspeople emerge from the buildings and Covington, Anne, Gill, and Rock reunite as the credits roll.
+With the battle over, the townspeople emerge from the buildings as Covington, Anne, Gill, and Rock reunite.